 - To facilitate the adoption or other permanent placement for those children who cannot be returned to their own homes.

 There are two (2) major components of Title IV-E: eligibility and reimbursability.
 Eligibility does not automatically confer federal benefits.
-The reimbursability criteria must be met for the state to receive federal support for the child.
+The reimbursability criteria must also be met for the state to receive federal support for the child.